paulscott56/Metawear-AndroidAPI/README.md

 ### Build ###
 The API was created with Android Developer Tools v22.6.2-1085508 and is targeted to the Android 4.4.2 (API 19) SDK with Android 4.3 (API 18) as the minimum required SDK .
 To build the library, import the project into Eclipse and select Project -> Build Project.
 The build will produce a jar file, metawearapi.jar, in the bin folder.

+Please ensure that your project JDK compliance level is 1.7.